37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Six.

-Why it stumps people: Your gut says three, because that’s how humans eat.
-Hobbits have six: breakfast, second breakfast, elevenses, luncheon, afternoon tea, and dinner (with supper as an occasional seventh).
-The number feels exaggerated until you realize Tolkien used it to signal how different hobbit culture is from ours.
+The trip-up: Your gut says three, because that’s how you eat.
+Hobbits run on six meals: breakfast, second breakfast, elevenses, luncheon, afternoon tea, and dinner, with supper showing up as an occasional seventh.
+The number sounds like a joke until you realize Tolkien meant it to mark how far hobbit life sits from our own.

 2. How old is Bilbo at his big birthday party?
 (Easy)